An updated and improved thermal SZ $y$-map from Planck PR4 data

 \subsection{One-point statistics (1-PDF)}

 The thermal SZ effect has a characteristic non-Gaussian distribution, with a positively skewed tail \cite{sz_skewness}.
 Figure~\ref{fig:1pdf} shows the one-point probability density function (1-PDF) of the PR2 $y$-map (red) and the PR4 $y$-map (black), obtained by computing the histogram of the maps over $\sim 56\%$ of the sky after masking the Galactic region (outlined in black in Figure~\ref{fig:ymap}) and the point-sources detected at frequencies below $217$\,GHz.
+The point-source mask has been constructed at each frequency channel using the Mexican Hat Wavelet 2 \cite{point_sources, marcos} as part of the Sevem pipeline \cite{NPIPE:Plk2020LVII}.
 Both $y$-maps display consistent positive tails, indicating a coherent reconstruction of the signal.

 However, the width of the two distributions differs due to lower noise and foreground contamination in the PR4 $y$-map, resulting in a $17\%$ lower variance in the 1-PDF compared to the PR2 $y$-map.
 To estimate the noise contribution to the 1-PDF of the PR2 and PR4 $y$-maps, we also computed the 1-PDF of the half-difference of $y$-maps reconstructed from half-ring data splits (HR1 and HR2 $y$-maps, as described in section \ref{subsec:pr4}).
 The analysis revealed a $7\%$ reduction in the variance of the noise 1-PDF for the PR4 $y$-map compared to the PR2 $y$-map.